-Time to make sure your website clearly demonstrates your professional credentials and proven trustworthiness.
+Time to make sure your firm’s website clearly demonstrates your professional credentials and proven trustworthiness.

 2. Make 2020 that little bit greener

 Everyone is wanting to do their bit to save the planet so investing in ESG solutions is an obvious step.
-Parmenion have a unique range of forty Ethical portfolios which advisers can recommend to their clients.
+Parmenion have a unique range of forty Ethical portfolios which can be recommend to your clients.
 These extend from Risk Grade 1 to 10 but you also have a choice one of four increasingly restrictive levels of engagement, from Responsible Leaders to Traditional Ethical.